MicrosoftDocs/architecture-center/docs/resiliency/failure-mode-analysis.md

 4. For each failure mode, determine how the application will respond and recover.
 Consider tradeoffs in cost and application complexity.

-As a starting point for your FMA process, this article contains a catalog of potential failure modes and their mitigations.
+As a starting point for your FMA process, this article contains a catalog of potential failure modes and their mitigation steps.
 The catalog is organized by technology or Azure service, plus a general category for application-level design.
 The catalog is not exhaustive, but covers many of the core Azure services.

 ## App Service